Sofia Central Station: History

 The original building of the Sofia Railway Station was opened on 1 August 1888 to serve the Tsaribrod-Sofia-Vakarel line, the first line of the Bulgarian State Railways entirely built by Bulgarian engineers.
 The building was designed by the architects Antonín Kolář, Václav Prošek and Marinov, and built with the participation of Italian specialists under Bulgarian undertaker Ivan Grozev between 1882 and 1888.
 It was a one-storey building, 96 m long and 12 m wide, featuring a small clock tower looking towards Vitosha on the façade and a second storey in the western and eastern part.
 The first station master was Yosif Karapirov.
 The Sofia Railway Station was renovated and expanded several times.

-When the Poduyane railway station was constructed in 1948, the Sofia Railway Station was renamed the Central Railway Station.
+Due to the construction of additional rail stations in sofia, including the Poduyane Railway Station to the east, in 1948 the Sofia Railway Station was renamed to the Central Train Station.

+The railway station was chosen to be one of 30 buildings that would be renovated, rebuilt or constructed as part of the 30 year celebration since the 1944 Bulgarian coup d'état.

+The new building was constructed in the place of the 1888 station's plaza and garden areas, in order not to interrupt its operations during the construction efforts.
+Despite the lack of interference between the new and old building, the old terminal was slated to be demolished once the new station was near, or fully operational.

-The old building was completely demolished on 15 April 1974, as the construction of a new Brutalist Central Railway Station had begun in 1971.
-The station was opened on 6 September 1974, having been designed by the Transproekt company under lead architect Milko Bechev.
-It has two underground and three overground storeys and 365 premises and was built of mainly white marble.
+The new terminal was designed by the Transproekt company under lead architect Milko Bechev.
+It included 365 premises placed around two underground and three overground levels.
+The building made heavy use of white marble.

-Between January and July 2004 the Central Railway Station in Sofia had served 2,323,844 passengers, or 11.8% of all in the country's railway network for that period.
-An average 10,910 people pass through the station daily, as well as an average 166 trains (84 arriving and 82 departing).
-The station has 30 ticket offices and 5 electronic timetable displays.
+Construction of the new building started on 23 February 1971.
+Grigor Stoichkov, who was the minister of transport of Bulgaria, was present at the event and ceremonially broke ground on the new project.

+On 15 April 1974, the old building was completely demolished in order to make way for the new rail terminal, which was slated to be opened with a ceremony on 6 September of the same year.

+In a ceremony attended by the country's elite, the station was inagurated on 6 September 1974, with Zhivkov, the country's de-facto ruler being present to cut the ribbon.